slunak/rbl-checker/README.md

 To add a blacklist, please modify file `blacklist.txt`.

-To request a new blacklist to be added here, please submit an issue.
+To request a new blacklist to be added here, please submit an issue or create a pull request.